blakeembrey/typescript-simple-loader/README.md

 ### Load `tsconfig.json`

-The loader automatically loads `tsconfig.json` options and files, no additional configuration required.
+The loader automatically resolves and loads `tsconfig.json` based on the Webpack context.

 ### Configuration Options

-You can set options by passing them in with the query string.
+You can set options by using the query string.

 ```js
 loaders: [